TrellixVulnTeam/swahilipython_SCMU/Doc/library/cmath.rst

 .. function:: log(x[, base])

    Returns the logarithm of *x* to the given *base*.
 If the *base* is not specified, returns the natural logarithm of *x*.
-There is one branch cut, from 0 along the negative real axis to -∞, continuous from above.
+There is one branch cut, kutoka 0 along the negative real axis to -∞, continuous kutoka above.

 .. function:: log10(x)